cincuranet/blog/_posts/2011-04-25-232323-some-thoughts-on-denormalization.md

 ---
+title: |
-title: "Some thoughts on denormalization"
+  Some thoughts on denormalization
 date: 2011-04-25T14:29:48Z
 tags:
   - Databases in general